cloud66-oss/noticent/README.md

 Payload is a data structure (class) that carries everything you'd need to send an Alert to a Recipient over a Channel.

+#### Product

+A product acts as a filter on alerts.
+For example, you might want to list different set of alerts for different parts of your application.
+To achieve that you can define each part as a product and use `applies.to` and `applies.not_to` to say how an alert applies to each part of the application.
+Products don't have an effect on how alerts are run, but they can be used to list which alerts apply to each part of an application using `Noticent.configuration.product_by_alert` method.

+If an alert doesn't have an `applies`, it will be applicable to none of the products defined.

 ### Integration

 Noticent tries to make very few assumptions about your application, like what you call your Recipients or what your Scopes are.
 However it also enforces some opinions to make the whole system easier to use and maintain.